jaak-peterson/autoware_mini_practice/practice_2/README.md

 # Practice 2 - Localizer

 The primary task of the localizer is to determine the vehicle's position on the map.
-The position is the result of measurements done by the [GNSS - Global Navigation Satellite System]((https://en.wikipedia.org/wiki/Satellite_navigation)).
-Speed can be determined from consecutive locations (shift in location and difference in the time).
-More sophisticated systems (like Novatel SPAN system, for example [Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d)) include also IMU (Inertial Measurement Unit) measurements to improve the accuracy of GNSS positioning.
+This can be done using GNSS ([Global Navigation Satellite System](https://en.wikipedia.org/wiki/Satellite_navigation)), using lidar or using camera.
+In this practice we are focusing on localization using GNSS, as this is the easiest to implement and suffices for simpler experiments.

+In this practice, we will use logged data from the car [Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d) GNSS sensor.
+Novatel system combines the absolute GNSS positions with relative IMU (Inertial Measurement Unit) measurements to improve accuracy.
+The accuracy is further improved by using stationary ground base stations within RTK ([Real-Time Kinematic](https://en.wikipedia.org/wiki/Real-time_kinematic_positioning)) system.
+In addition to location it also determines the speed of the vehicle from consecutive locations.

-In this practice, we will use logged data from the car saved in the rosbag file and provided in the `common` package.
-The GNSS log is recorded in the `/novatel/oem7/inspva` topic:
+The data is saved in the rosbag file in the `common` package.
+The GNSS log is recorded in the `/novatel/oem7/inspva` topic.
+This topic includes two kinds of data:
-* location is given as latitude and longitude (geographic coordinates in WGS84 system, with [EPSG code 4326](https://epsg.io/4326))
+* **location**, given as latitude, longitude and height,
-* velocity has three components (east, north and up).
+* **velocity**, given in directions of north, east and up.

-The localizer node must take the latitude and longitude and convert them to map coordinates, which are in UTM zone 35N (the cartesian coordinate system with Universal Transverse Mercator projection and having the [EPSG code of 25835](https://epsg.io/25835)) so that the car can be positioned on the map.
+The task of localizer in this case is very simple - it must take the latitude and longitude, coordinates in [WGS84 system](https://en.wikipedia.org/wiki/World_Geodetic_System), and convert them to the map coordinate system.
+For the map we are using the UTM (Universal Transverse Mercator) zone 35N projection.
+Using projection to [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) is common in processing geospatial data, because it makes calculating distances between points and other transformations much easier.

-EPSG abbreviation originated from the European Petroleum Survey Group in 1985 but has transformed into a public registry of geodetic datums and spatial reference systems.

-GNSS is an absolute positioning method - we get the vehicle coordinates straight from the GNSS measurements.
-In our case, it is not in the correct coordinate system, and our localizer does the coordinate transformation.
-Localizer could also use lidar(s) or camera(s) for localization - then we would have a localizer node that would do a lot of different tasks.
-In the case of lidar, it is very common to have a lidar point cloud map ready, and lidar measurements will be relative to this point cloud map.
-The localizer would then find a location for the lidar so that the existing point cloud map and the lidar measurements (lidar scan) match.
-This is also referred to as relative localization.

 #### Additionally provided:

+##### in `common`
+* `data/bags/ride_14_minimal.bag` - filtered rosbag that contains GNSS log
+* `data/trajectories` - folder for waypoint files and one example file

 ##### in `practice_2`
-* `/nodes/planning/waypoint_saver.py` - node for waypoint saving
+* `nodes/planning/waypoint_saver.py` - node for waypoint saving
-* `/launch/practice_2.launch` - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
+* `launch/practice_2.launch` - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
-* `/rviz/practice_2.rviz` - rviz config file for visualizing the topics.
-Rviz is a 3D visualization tool for ROS.
+* `rviz/practice_2.rviz` - RViz config file for visualizing the topics.
+RViz is a 3D visualization tool for ROS.
-* `/config/localization.yaml` - some parameter values for localizer.
+* `config/localization.yaml` - some parameter values for localizer.
 Instead of using launch file to set parameter values a file can be loaded where the parameters are listed.

-##### in `common`
-* `/common/data/bags/ride_14_minimal.bag` - filtered rosbag that contains GNSS log with latitude and longitude data
-* `/common/data/trajectories` - folder for waypoint files and one example file

 ### Expected outcome

 * Understanding what does it mean to localize a car on the map
 * Your localizer node will convert the measured location from the GNSS system to map coordinates
-* As a result, we are able to save waypoint coordinates into a csv file
+* As a result, we are able to recorde a trace of the car into a csv file and can make the car follow that trace in the next practice

 ## 1. Create localizer node

 We will create a [subscriber node](https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29#rospy_tutorials.2FTutorials.2FWritingPublisherSubscriber.Writing_the_Subscriber_Node).
 The node will get access to the data when we will [play a rosbag](https://wiki.ros.org/rosbag/Commandline#rosbag_play).
-Rosbag is a recorded dataset, and when playing the rosbag, all the recorded topics are published according to the recorded timestamps; that is how our subscriber will get access to necessary GNSS data.

 ##### Instructions
 1. Create a new file called `localizer.py` inside `~/autoware_mini_practice/src/practice_2/nodes/localization`